Bulldogs in the NFL: How Mississippi State's alumni fared in Week 6

 Chris Jones, DE, Kansas City Chiefs

-Last Week: Jones started and had one tackle and one quarterback hit in the Chiefs' 30-17 win against the Lions.
+Last Week: Jones started and had two tackles, one TFL and one sack in a 31-0 win against the Raiders.

 Dak Prescott, QB, Dallas Cowboys

-Last Week: Prescott started and completed 25 of 34 passes for 261 yards, three touchdowns and no interceptions in a 30-27 loss to the Panthers.
+Last Week: Prescott started and completed 21 of 30 passes for 264 yards, three touchdowns and no interceptions in a 44-22 win against the Commanders.

 Season: 164 of 229, 1,617 yards, 13 TD, 3 INT; 14 runs, 49 yards, 1 TD